 ARTICLE 26.
-AMENDMENTS TO, AND GUIDANCE REGARDING COMPLIANCE WITH, THE EFPIA CODE compliance with this Code.
-Any proposed amendment
+AMENDMENTS TO, AND GUIDANCE REGARDING COMPLIANCE WITH, THE EFPIA CODE

 Section 26.01.
 Code Compliance

 The EFPIA Codes Committee shall assist Member Associations to comply with their obligations under this Code.
 The key tasks of the Committee are set forth in Article 28.